zicoabhidey/Climate-Justice-Hub-Code-Repo/README.md

 ## 🏛️ Acknowledgments

-This work was produced during my internship supporting the Climate Justice Hub initiative.
-I worked alongside researchers and activists to translate complex environmental data into accessible digital tools for the public.
+This project was developed as part of an internship supporting the Climate Justice Hub initiative at the Center for the Humanities.
+I am grateful for the opportunity to have contributed to the Hub's mission by translating intricate environmental research into user-friendly, interactive digital platforms that serve both researchers and the general public.

 **Zico Abhi Dey** - [GitHub Profile](https://github.com/zicoabhidey)